gcallah/Rationalism/CommonCause/common.md

 experimentation with things like the cult of Sol Invictus, and Constantine's ultimate choice of Christianity as the "integral" force uniting the empire.

-Vallier goes on to try to make hay from the fact that various "nationalist conservatives" do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in this coalition.
-He contends that:
+Oddly enough, Vallier mentions the contention that no state can possibly be neutral... and then, instead of answering it, tries to contend that post-liberals, if only they were honest, would admit that they were actually liberals.
+He notes that various "nationalist conservatives" do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in this coalition.
+From that fact, he jumps to the conclusion that:

 "Hence the logic of neutrality and toleration unfolds of its own accord.
 By accepting neutrality with respect to religion, they must gradually extend